FindMySchool LogoFindMySchool

 The implication for families is simple: culture tends to be more consistent when routines, behaviour systems, and curriculum expectations are aligned from the top, particularly in an 11–16 setting where the Year 11 runway is short and momentum matters.

-On FindMySchool’s GCSE outcomes ranking (based on official data), the school is ranked 1,417th in England and 6th in Luton.
-This places performance in line with the middle 35% of schools in England (25th to 60th percentile) rather than at either extreme.
+On FindMySchool’s GCSE outcomes ranking (based on official data), the school is ranked 834th in England and 2nd in Luton.
+This places performance within the top quarter of schools in England rather than in the middle band.

 One practical implication: where progress is strong, students who arrive at a range of starting points often benefit from consistent teaching routines and well-sequenced curricula.
 In schools like this, the question for parents is less “Does it only work for the already high attaining?” and more “Does my child respond well to structure, expectations, and a purposeful learning climate?”